nulldriver/ci/docs/index.md

 - 24-01-2025: Add task support from a pipeline YAML.
 An `assert` can also be used to help with testing.
 Will probably not be useful in production environments.
+- 31-01-2025: Added support for volumes on the native driver
+- 01-02-2025:
+  - Added support for volumes on the docker driver
+  - Drop support for fly driver
+  - TODO: cleanup volumes on test runs